-- if you have a history of liver or kidney problems, thyroid problems, stomach or bowel problems (eg, blockage, inflammation), gallbladder problems, pancreas problems (eg, pancreatitis), heart problems (eg, cor pulmonale; enlarged heart; fast, slow, or irregular heartbeat), adrenal gland problems (eg, Addison disease), an enlarged prostate, or urinary blockage or trouble urinating
+- if you have a history of liver or kidney problems, thyroid problems, stomach or bowel problems (eg, blockage, inflammation), gallbladder problems, pancreas problems (eg, pancreatitis), heart problems (eg, cor pulmonale; enlarged heart; fast, slow, or irregular heartbeat), or urinary blockage or trouble urinating, or an enlarged prostate

 - if you have low blood pressure, dehydration, low blood volume, constipation, stomach pain, low blood potassium or magnesium levels, or poor health

 - if you drink alcohol, have symptoms of alcohol withdrawal, or have a history of suicidal thoughts or attempts